palembang-digital/website/ui/README.md

 # Working with the React UI

-This file explains how to work with the React-based PalembangDigital UI.
+This file explains how to work with the React-based Palembang Digital UI.

 ## Introduction

-The [React-based](https://reactjs.org/) PalembangDigital UI was bootstrapped using [Create React App](https://github.com/facebook/create-react-app), a popular toolkit for generating React application setups.
+The [React-based](https://reactjs.org/) Palembang Digital UI was bootstrapped using [Create React App](https://github.com/facebook/create-react-app), a popular toolkit for generating React application setups.
 You can find general information about Create React App on [their documentation site](https://create-react-app.dev/).

 ## Development environment